-There is a reason why, when you a read a very technical text, you don’t understand it.
-Even if most of the words used are words you are familiar with, even if the words are arranged in ways that are familiar to you, there are enough technical words in the text to make the matter of it incomprehensible.
-Those specialised, technical words do not connect with anything, they do not refer to anything, known to you in your world.
+There is a reason why when you a read a very technical text, you don’t understand it.
+Even if most of the words used are words you are familiar with, or if the words are arranged in ways that are familiar to you – there are enough technical words in the text to make the matter of it incomprehensible.
+Those specialised, technical words do not connect or refer to anything known to you in your world.

 That is why the great imams in our tradition have said that the Sunnah of the Prophet, salla-llahu `alayhi wa sallam, is a second revelation, accompanying and exemplifying the Qur’an.
 The Book of God is recited; the Sunna is not recited.
 But both are needed.
 The Qur’an was sent down to the Prophet in a real, historical setting, a real world.
-And that world was shared by his Companions, who witnessed the revelation and who were witnesses also of the many and diverse situations which are mentioned and commented on in the Book of God.
-The best record we have of that interaction between the Revelation and the real world, the best reference we have for what the Revelation intends in the real world, the best guide to what the Revelation means in practice, is the great corpus of Prophetic hadiths.
+And that world was shared by his Companions, who witnessed the revelation and who were witnesses also of the many, diverse situations which are commented on in the Book of God.
+The best record,reference and guide we have of that interaction between the Revelation and the real world and what revelation means in practice, is the great corpus of Prophetic hadiths.